Bronya-Rand/HoYoWiki-Scraper-TS/README.md

 # HoyoLAB Wiki Scraper

-HoyoLAB Wiki Scraper is a server plugin for SillyTavern that scrapes the HoyoLAB wiki and exports it as JSON documents.
+HoYoLAB Wiki Scraper is a server plugin for SillyTavern that scrapes the miHoYo/HoYoverse HoYoLAB wiki and exports it as JSON documents.

-> [!NOTE]
-> Currently, the only parser that works is the Honkai: Star Rail HoYoLAB parser.
-Genshin support coming soon.
+> Both Genshin Impact and Honkai: Star Rail wikis are supported.

 ## How to install